 You don’t need a wok to make stir-frys.
-I just use a large frying pan and push ingredients to the side before I work on the sauce in the center.
+I just use a large frying pan and push ingredients to the side before I work on the sauce in the center like so:

 You do need oyster sauce when you make Broccoli and Beef, it is the secret ingredient.
 (Don’t tell your children that the secret ingredient is oyster sauce – that is why it is called the secret ingredient!)
-In our area a nine ounce bottle of oyster flavored sauce sells for $1.99.
-I use 14 cents worth in this recipe.
+In our area a 9 oz bottle of oyster flavored sauce sells for $1.99.
+I use 14¢ worth in this recipe.
 It is a fairly inexpensive way to jazz up your stir-frys.

 After you have cut your broccoli florets, don’t toss the stems!
 You can julienne the stems and use them to make Broccoli Slaw.